abrahamberg/AOC/README.md

 ## The Code
 Your class
-in going to be named something like ` _01 ` Make it inherit from `Solution` and user visual studio to generate code  OR copy this code and replace xx with the day .
+in going to be named something like ` _01 ` Make it inherit from `Solution` and use visual studio to generate code  OR copy this code and replace xx with the day .

 Make sure your namespce matches the folder
 ```